Afrofuturism and Africanfuturism: What if...?

-We couldn’t be more excited to feature this book across our programming in the coming year and to examine it together at Readers Retreat 2022!
+We couldn’t be more excited to ask What if…? at this year’s Big Question, feature Octavia E. Butler’s brilliant novel Wild Seed across our Discussion Projects, and explore it together at Readers Retreat 2022!

 Afrofuturism and Africanfuturism: What if…?